 Every reasonable effort is made to ensure that all venues are fully accessible to people with disabilities.
 However, this is not always possible but every reasonable attempt will be made where ever possible.
 Please check with us directly or with each venue in advance so we can do what we can to accommodate your needs.

-Accessible seating is available in a convenient riser location with good stage sightlines at the INEC Main Stage.
-The elevated riser is for those using wheelchairs and mobility scooters.
+Accessible seating is available in a convenient location with good stage sightlines at the INEC Main Stage.
+This location is for those using wheelchairs and mobility scooters.
 Space is available on a first come, first served basis.
 If you’d like accessible seating, we recommend you arrive early for concerts and performances, as seating in these areas is limited.
 There is a Hearing Loop installed in the INEC which concert goers with hearing aids can access by adjusting their device.